MAD9145/W2022/docs/modules/research-planning/README.md

 ## Things To Do in Week 2

-- Get your team into Trello or Monday.
+- Get your team into Monday.
-- Get familiar with the features in Trello or Monday, and how tasks will be assigned.
+- Get familiar with the features in Monday, and how tasks will be assigned.
 - Do you have a standing meeting time with your client established yet?
 - Submit your Client Responses Tuesday
 - Submit your Team Branding Tuesday